GerryDoesStuff/MicroTableController/README.md

 The capture panel lets you choose an output folder and base filename.
 The fields are validated: the directory must be writable (it will be created if missing) and the name cannot contain characters such as `\\ / : * ? \" < > |`.
-The directory, base name, and auto-number option are all remembered between runs.
+The directory, base name, auto-prefix, and auto-number options are all remembered between runs.
 Captures default to PNG to retain embedded metadata, with BMP, TIFF and JPEG also available.

 Enabling **Auto-number (_n)** appends an incrementing suffix when a file with the same name already exists, preventing accidental overwrites.

+Enable **Auto-prefix (yyyymmddhhmmss_)** to prepend a timestamp such as `20240101123045_` to each capture.
+When both toggles are active the timestamp comes first, followed by the auto-number suffix (e.g. `20240101123045_sample_1.tif`).

 Example usage: